hyphacoop/handbook/glossary.md

 # Glossary

 AKA the thing that no one ever reads.
-Below we've tried to provide a tweet-sized definition of some of the ecosystems terms and concepts we're using to help us describe the context that Hypha operates in.<sup>[1](#notes)</sup> Additions welcome!
+Below we've provided tweet-sized definitions of some related terms and concepts we're using to describe the broader context Hypha is operating in.<sup>[1](#notes)</sup> Additions welcome!

 - [**Capitalism**](https://en.wikipedia.org/wiki/Capitalism) an economic system based on private ownership of the means of production with the goal of generating profits.
 See: [The Black Socialists of America Glossary of Socialist Terms](https://blacksocialists.us/mumbo-jumbo)
 - [**Co-operative**](https://www.ica.coop/en/cooperatives/what-is-a-cooperative): a people-centred enterprise owned, controlled, and run by and for members to realise common economic, social, and cultural needs and aspirations.